 You may need to incorporate a space for your household bins in your garden, how about building a screen of trellis to hide them and grow fragrant plants like honeysuckle or roses to make a sweet-smelling feature.
-Also behind this trellis, you may be able to place a small storage container for hand gardening tools such as a trowel, fork and secateurs.
+Also behind this trellis, you may be able to place a small storage blog-container for hand gardening tools such as a trowel, fork and secateurs.
 This will be all you will need as with a compact garden, there will be no need for big, heavy duty tools.
 Flower beds with bright annuals, long-lasting perennials or having lots of planters, flower troughs, hanging baskets and tubs is a great way to add colour throughout the year with different plants depending on the season.
 Spring bulbs give a great splash of colour early in the year, summer annuals are always cheerful and bright, then winter pansies or polyanthus will see your garden looking cheerful through autumn and winter.
 If you are able to incorporate some small shrubs with foliage for summer shade and brightly coloured stems for a show in autumn like the Dogwood plant this gives you a bright look at a duller part of the year.

 Family Friendly Garden